Poly polyamory LGBT LGBTQ ethnic minority adhd autistic

 About Me and My Approach

 I’m a licensed clinical psychologist offering telehealth services to clients across California.
-Before starting my private practice, I served as a Clinical Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine.
-My specialties include anxiety, OCD, and perfectionism; couples therapy; executive functioning and ADHD; and the emotional aspect of chronic health conditions (including chronic pain, ME/CFS, and long COVID).
-I also provide support with shadow work for individuals undergoing processes of reality deconstruction and personal awakening, helping them integrate unconscious patterns and foster psychological growth.
-I work with adults of all backgrounds and have a particular passion for serving individuals from marginalized communities.
+Before starting my private practice, I worked as a Clinical Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine.
+I work with a range of difficulties, including anxiety, OCD, and perfectionism; couples therapy and relational difficulties; executive functioning and ADHD; and the emotional aspect of chronic health conditions (including chronic pain, ME/CFS, and long COVID).
+I’m also dedicated to supporting therapists and mental health providers in cultivating well-being that extends beyond traditional therapeutic outcomes, guiding them toward a deeper sense of joy and meaning.
+Lastly, I provide support with shadow work and clean up/grow up work for individuals undergoing processes of reality deconstruction, helping them integrate unconscious patterns and foster psychological growth.
+As a queer and poly person of color, I’m committed to creating a safe and affirming space for folks with minority identities, including LGBTQIA+, BIPOC, polyamorous/ENM, and neurodivergent individuals.
+I also speak conversational Mandarin and can conduct sessions in a mix of English and Mandarin, though I ask that clients have a basic working proficiency in English for best results.

 In our work together, my hope is to support you in: